Look at that, Tom. It says, “Centerville. A real great place to raise your kids up.”

 For some wilding?

 “Wilding” was a media term coined in 1989 after a gang of teenagers allegedly raped and bludgeoned a young female investment banker who was jogging in Central Park in New York City.
 Five of them confessed to the brutal crime, although they later recanted, claiming the confessions had been coerced by police, who were under intense pressure to solve the crime.
 The attack was the subject of many a hand-wringing newspaper editorial on the theme that civilization was on the verge of collapse.
 In 2002, a known rapist named Matias Reyes, already in prison for life for a series of rapes and a murder, confessed to the crime, and DNA evidence confirmed his guilt.
 In December 2002, the teens’ convictions were set aside, although unfortunately they had already served the full length of their sentences.
-Three of the teenagers sued the city in 2003; as of 2013 the suit had not yet been settled.
+Three of the teenagers sued the city in 2003; in 2014 the suit was settled for $40 million.

 She’s the ginchiest.
 Life does begin at forty.